 Our current house sit in Hua Hin is a bit out of town.
-With no public transportation and limited taxi availability, we’ve been relying on our host’s motorbike to get us around town.
+With no public transportation and limited taxi availability, we’ve been relying on our host’s motorbike to get us around.
 It’s given us a great opportunity to explore a bit, while still living in a quiet and secluded area.
 Plus, there is something so freeing about riding a motorbike through an unknown city.
 One of our first adventures on the bike was to the center of town to Hua Hin Beach.

 Hua Hin, Thailand